 What is condominium ownership?
-Unlike the considerably more common freehold type, it’s a relatively new form of property ownership here in Ontario.
+Unlike the considerably more common freehold type, condo ownership is relatively new here in Ontario.
 It was first made legal in 1967 but didn’t really catch on until the 1980’s.

 With freehold ownership, you alone decide what to do with your property, inside and out.
 As long as you are obeying the laws, regulations and bylaws of the state you are free to do as you please.
 Freehold always includes a piece of land that may or may not have a structure built on it.